davidpermar/GitDavid/README.md

 # GitDavid
 - Introduction:

-  What the project does.
+  What the project does

-  Why the project is useful.
+  Why the project is useful

 - Description:

-  How users can use the project.
+  How users can use the project

   Where can users receive